Steven McDougall

-Steven McDougall (born 17 June 1986) is a Scottish professional footballer who plays with the York Region Shooters in the Canadian Soccer League.
+Steven McDougall (born 17 June 1986) is a Scottish professional footballer who plays for the York Region Shooters in the Canadian Soccer League.

 Career

 McDougall started his career as a professional youth player at Rangers before moving on to Airdrie United aged 17.
 He was part of the Airdrie team that won the Scottish Second Division and the Scottish Challenge Cup.

 On 4 July 2009, McDougall signed for Dunfermline on a two-year contract.
 He scored his first goal for the Pars against Partick Thistle on 14 November on his first start for the club.
 Having been signed from Airdrie as a wide player, McDougall gradually adjusted to the role of a striker during his first season at the Pars and went on to score 6 goals for the Pars during the 2009–10 campaign.